zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/configure-extract/configure-extract.md

 	![](/images/gg_pg_extdmp.png)

-	EXTTAR process is capturing your changes at your source database, however, it is only locally kept in the Goldengate instance.
+	The **EXTTAR** process is capturing your changes at your source database, however, it was only kept locally in the Goldengate instance.

-	EXTDMP process is then pumping the captured trail files to Goldengate Microservices instance.
+	Then we created the **EXTDMP** process, which is pumping the captured trail files to Goldengate Microservices instance.

-	We will check if this is working properly in the next lab.
+	We will check them if working properly in the next lab.
 These two processes are preparation for change synchronization for continuous replication.

 ## **Step 11**: Registering INITLOAD